linera-io/linera-protocol/CONTRIBUTING.md

 WebAssembly support is currently not compiled in by default.
 It must be enabled using either the `wasmer` or the `wasmtime` features.

-Some tests require the Counter application example from `linera-sdk/examples/counter` to be compiled, and that can be done with:
+Some tests require the Counter application example from `linera-examples/counter` to be compiled, and that can be done with:

 ```
+cd linera-examples
-cargo build -p linera-sdk --release --target wasm32-unknown-unknown --examples
+cargo build --release --target wasm32-unknown-unknown
 ```

 Testing the WASM application examples requires configuring a custom test runner included with